Java, Groovy, Clojure

 Lambdas and streams were introduced in Java 8 and released in March 2014.
 The newer versions of Java have refined the abstractions and added methods to simplify frequent use cases.

-The stream library is a well-implemented approach to manipulate sequences with higher-order functions.
+The stream library is a well-implemented approach to manipulating sequences with higher-order functions.

 Recursion, Tail Recursion, Currying, Memoization, Destructuring